OlgaKapskaya/custom-react-redux/README.md

 ### createStore(reducer, initialState)

-//Creates a store that holds the complete state tree of your app.
+Creates a store that holds the complete state tree of your app.
 There should only be a single store in your app.

 ```bash
 import {createStore} from "custom-react-redux";